Best VPN services of 2017: Reviews and buying advice

 Runner-up

 CyberGhost gives Mullvad some stiff competition in the speed department, especially for locations in North America and Europe.
 It does a good job protecting user anonymity, too—requiring no identifying information and using a third-party service for payment processing—albeit not to the same degree as Mullvad.
 Add to that CyberGhost’s unique, easy-to-use interface, good price, and streaming unblocking (although not for Netflix), and this VPN is a solid choice.
+(See our full review of CyberGhost.)

 The best VPN for U.S. Netflix